 For quality assurance and performance management purposes for Employees who have contact with UMGC's students, applicants, and prospective students.

-The University, in its discretion, may disclose the results of any such general or individual monitoring, including the contents and records of individual communications, to a third party for any lawful purpose.
+UMGC, in its discretion, may disclose the results of any such general or individual monitoring, including the contents and records of individual communications, to a third party for any lawful purpose.
 All Information created, received, or contained in UMGC's Information Systems is generally available to the public unless an exception to the Maryland Public Information Act or other law or regulation applies.

-The University, in its discretion, may monitor personal devices when connected to the UMGC network in order to ensure the protection of University Data being accessed by that individual.
+UMGC, in its discretion, may monitor personal devices when connected to the UMGC network in order to ensure the protection of University Data being accessed by that individual.

-UMGC Employees who violate this Policy may be subject to disciplinary action up to and including termination of employment.
+UMGC Employees who violate this Policy may be subject to disciplinary action up to, and including, termination of employment.
 The Office of Human Resources will be notified of any alleged violations.